nn1900/baseline/README.md

 baseline init
 ```

 When the init command executed successfully, baseline will create the `_change_log` table in the database and then export all the necessary schema of the database, including tables, indexes, constraints, views, etc., and an empty `changes` directory where your change scripts reside.
-All these files will go to the corresponding sub directories under the configured `rootPath` scoped by the database name.
+All these files will go to the corresponding sub directories scoped by the database name under the configured `rootPath`.
 For example:
 ```
 temp/db/test
 ├── changes